Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

 Oh, why me?
 Great question, appreciate you asking.

 Because nobody has a thicker skin or a more deeply ingrained work ethic than a lifelong theater person.
 We eat rejection for breakfast and still manage to smile (see chapter 40, “Put on a Happy Face”).
 I’ve worn just about every hat in the theater, at times literally—yes, that was me sporting a bejeweled catfish on my head for The Little Mermaid.
 Hey, it paid the bills.

+Beneath the grit and before the glitter, I grew up swallowing how-to books whole, dying to discover answers to my own deepest questions: Will I ever be truly happy?
+Will I ever be cast in Rent?
 But while I hope this book both guides and counsels you, I’m no doctor (though I have, on occasion, been a sort of show doctor).
 Life Is Like a Musical is more a collection of wry observations than a prescription for living—but everything here was indeed jotted down from the frontlines, the sidelines, and occasionally the footlights.